kr1surb4n/copypaster/README.rst

 TODO
 ----
 1. File loader should check if the file is a text file (do not load binary)
-2. Snippets loading slow. (logging is a drag)
+2. Snippets are loading slow. (logging is a drag)
    a) Do performance checks.
    b) Add some info for user that stuff is loading (splash)
 4. Load CTAGS files as functions and variable names in different tabs (add notebook)